MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 The appv file is a container that stores XML and non-XML files together in a single entity.
 This file is built from the AppX format, which is based on the Open Packaging Conventions (OPC) standard.

-To view the appv file contents, make a copy of the package, and then rename the copied file to a ZIP extension.
+To view the appv file contents, make a copy of the package, and then rename the copied file to a .zip extension.

 The appv file contains the following folder and files, which are used when creating and publishing a virtual application: